The 2023 VSC submission period is now closed. Stay tuned for updates and information on next year’s competition.

 - IMPORTANT: All pages must be NUMBERED.
 A cover page with TITLE ONLY must be attached.

-- The name, address and/or any personal information about the author must not appear anywhere in the script.
+- NO PERSONAL INFORMATION ON THE SCRIPT: the name, address and/or any personal information about the author must not appear anywhere in the script.

 - The script must be saved in a non-editable format such as a PDF, with the title of the PDF the same as the screenplay.
 The PDF should not be more than 5 MB.
 Before converting to PDF format, the text document should not be sized over twenty megabytes.